Lightning Damage Claims

 Insurance is a for-profit business.
 Providers and adjusters will go to great lengths to ensure the company remains profitable.
 Some may even go as far as breaking the law.
 Contact LeMaster & Ahmed PLLC if you believe your insurance company has mistreated you.
 Ms. Ahmed and Ms. LeMaster will evaluate your situation and advise you on the best course of action.

 Whether your claim has been unjustly denied, or you are having a hard time negotiating the settlement you need, you can count on LeMaster & Ahmed PLLC.
-Call (888) 306-2119 to schedule a time to speak with us.
-We assist policyholders throughout the Dallas Fort Worth area including Montgomery County, Collin County, Harris County, Dallas County and Galveston County.
+Call (888) 306-2119 to schedule a time to speak with a experienced lightning damage claim attorney in Texas.
+We assist policyholders throughout the great State of Texas including Montgomery County, Collin County, Harris County, Dallas County and Galveston County.

 - Coverage Provided for Lightning Damage